 Signal Brewing Company – Corbyville, Ontario This is a fantastic location.
 They renovated the old Corbyville Distilleries and made it into a brewery/restaurant.
 They did leave as much original as possible and it’s a fantastic venue.
 Beautiful brick walls and a terrific view out of their many windows.
 Set on the Moira River, they have a wonderful outdoor seating area right on the water.
-We tried three of their beer that they had on tap.
-There were two I liked but one tasted a tad watery and not much flavour.
-So Radiowave, no go; but the Wave New England Pale Ale and Byte IPA were quite tasty.
-They are releasing another beer soon, a Stout or Porter I think.
-The owner is a very nice man and when he came over to talk to us, he asked how we liked the beer and we told him.
-He was not offended at all that we did not care for his one brew.
-That is a sign of a good business person and someone that truly wants to know what his customers think/like.
-It was a pleasure to talk to him.
+Richard, the owner is a super nice man and it’s always a pleasure to talk with him.
+I really like the Firewire IPA.
 The food is okay, a lot of people have told me they think it’s quite expensive but I thought for the most part, their prices were reasonable and in line with other restaurants.
 For example, a bowl of soup and a half flatbread were $12; just a bowl of soup was $6.
 I think their entrees might be a little overpriced but you know, you aren’t eating there every day.
 I do love this spot and will definitely be making it a place to drop in on for an afternoon.

 Update: We have been to this brewery several times now.
 We spent a fun St Patricks Day evening here, drinking beer and throwing axes.
 Who knew that could be so much ?
 Here is a beer, here is an axe, go have fun.
 The Fiddleheads played and as usual they were terrific.

-My son and daughter-in-law were down for Mothers Day weekend and they had never been to Signal so we took them and they bought us lunch !
+My son and daughter-in-law were down for Mothers Day weekend, two years ago now, and they had never been to Signal so we took them and they bought us lunch !
 Yup, flatbreads again.
 The patio is really nice, right on the Moira River.
 It’s a large patio and the view is great.

 Split Rail Brewing Company – Manitoulin Island, Ontario The owner was super friendly and we loved the building and location.
 They make a beer using a local berry, Hawberry.
 Which I have to admit I had never heard of before.
 It’s called Hawberry Ale and was a pretty good darn beer !
 We enjoyed that one and they also had a stout, lager and another ale.
 Maybe by now they have expanded their collection.
 I believe they were going to do renovations on their building as well.